offbynull/learn/Biology/input/input.md

 The process of X-linked inactivation is called `{bm} lyonization`.
 ```

 How is it that x-linked recessive traits happen if only 1 X chromosome is ever active?
 Aren't 2 copies of the recessive allele needed for the phenotype to be expressed?
-It turns out that if some cells choose the X chromosome that contains the non recessive allele, those cells overpower the the cells with the recessive allele.
+It turns out that if some cells choose the X chromosome that contains the non recessive allele, those cells overpower the cells with the recessive allele.

 For example, color blindness is an x-linked recessive trait.
 All copies of the X chromosome have to have the color-blind allele for human to be color blind.
 If one of the X chromosomes doesn't, some of the eye cells will be able to see color.
 The cells that do see color will relay color information back to the brain (the person will see color).